marcnieto/weather/README.md

-# weather-app
+# Weather by marcnieto
-A Flutter Weather app
+A Flutter Weather app by Marc Nieto.